dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2663: Life outcomes are shaped by numerous factors.
+### T2663: Life outcomes are shaped by a combination of personal choices, circumstances, and others' actions.

 |Support|
 |---|